Generalized Bayesian Nash Equilibrium with Continuous Type and Action Spaces: Polynomial GBNE and SGNE

 Theorem \ref{thm:convergence_poly} shows that any cluster points of the sequence of polynomial-GBNEs $\{f^d\}_{d}$ are GBNEs of model (\ref{eqn:GBNE}).
-The theorem provides theoretical grounding for us to obtain an approximate GBNE by solving polynomial-GBNE problem (\ref{eqn:poly_gbne}).
+The theorem provides theoretical {grounds} for us to obtain an approximate GBNE by solving the polynomial-GBNE problem (\ref{eqn:poly_gbne}).